Let's start with an intro

 3D printing is an important technology in the product development process.
 Because of its speed, accuracy, and affordability, 3D printing is used at any stage of the design process.
 Design teams use 3D printing to validate ideas and concepts early on in the design process.
 This saves time and money by helping designers avoid costly rework later on in the development cycle.

 The first stage where 3D printing can be applied is during initial prototyping.
 Prototypes are often printed as fast as possible so that they can be evaluated by users or other stakeholders as soon as possible.
 These prototypes are typically not intended for mass production but rather serve as a proof of concept or idea validation tool that helps designers decide if their current direction is heading towards something worth pursuing further.
-The benefit of using 3D printing technologies is that it allows you to produce multiple iterations quickly without having to wait for molds or tooling, which often takes months before being produced in metal or plastic components!
+The benefit of using 3D printing technologies is that they allow you to produce multiple iterations quickly without having to wait for molds or tooling, which often takes months before being produced in metal or plastic components!

 Product designers are using more and more advanced technologies to develop innovative products for the global market.